Ruth Williams Khama: Exile in London

 Under British law, interracial marriages were legal, and the attempt to (in effect) apply the South African law against interracial marriage to a British protectorate by exiling the Khamas was seen as highly controversial; it was clear, at the time, that it was South African pressure that was decisive.
 In South Africa, the Afrikaner nationalist newspaper Die Transvaaler stated in an editorial, "While trying to prop up with words the whitewashed façade of liberalism, the British government has in practice had to concede to the demands of apartheid".
 In a leader (editorial), The Times stated, "They will not easily persuade public opinion, which has righteously been aroused, that the divergence in racial attitude between the Union [of South Africa] and the British territories can best be met by appeasement at cost of personal injustice.
 They will have a heavy task to prove that Seretse's exclusion will not do much more damage than his recognition".
 British public opinion was very much on the side of the Khamas and against the government.

 During this time, a reconciliation with Ruth's father took place, as he accepted her decision to marry a black man.
 Ruth joined Seretse in England, with the married couple living as exiles from 1951 in Croydon.

 Winston Churchill, as the leader of the Official Opposition, had criticised the ban on Seretse Khama placed by the Attlee government, calling it "a very disreputable transaction".
-However, when he won the 1951 election, Churchill would decide to have the ban be permanently enforced, claiming that Seretse's return would be a danger to public order.
+However, when he won the 1951 election, Churchill decided to have the ban be permanently enforced, claiming that Seretse's return would be a danger to public order.
 Despite his claims, riots broke out in Bechuanaland when it was learned that the Khamas would not be permitted to return.
 In a vote in the House of Commons in 1951, 308 MPs voted to keep the Khamas exiled while 286 MPs voted to allow them to return.
 Notably, Prime Minister Churchill (who championed Khamas' cause as the leader of the opposition) said nothing during the vote.
 During his exile, Prince Seretse suffered from bouts of depression and, in 1952, Ruth told Porter that "Sometimes he just sits in front of the fire warming his hands and brooding.
 He suffers from lumbago because of the climate.
 Much as I love him—more than the day we were married—I cannot move him when he gets into one of his black moods.
 There is absolutely nothing that will snap him out of it."